nishitanand/image-relighting-diffusion/training/README.md

 **Current Recommendation**: Start with **SD 1.5** for prototyping, then scale to **SDXL** for production.

-**Future**: Monitor for Flux InstructPix2Pix release for state-of-the-art quality.
+**Future**: Monitor for Flux instruction-tuning release for state-of-the-art quality.

 Happy Training! 🚀